DanielX278/data-story/_posts/2022-12-22-data-story-copy.md

 ![ols2_degree_value.png]({{ '/assets/images/ols2_degree_value.png' | relative_url }})
 ![ols3_pagerank_count.png]({{ '/assets/images/ols3_pagerank_count.png' | relative_url }})
 ![ols4_pagerank_value.png]({{ '/assets/images/ols4_pagerank_value.png' | relative_url }})

-The first thing to note is that for the SemanticRank approach there is a peak at 25.
-This is because the method had a built-in system to force it to stop searching after that value.
-This was to make the method manageable to run.

-The second thing to note is that, if you ignore this peak, the plots for the SemanticRank and the human data are actually relatively similar.
-You can notice a peak of around 5, and the fact that it’s a tailed distribution.
-The SemanticRank approach does have some holes around certain values, which is something we need to analyze a bit further.
-Nevertheless, this is interesting as it seems that the SemanticRank approach does seem to represent human thought, at least somewhat.

-By comparison, the landmark approach is much more consistent, and has a more uniform distribution.
-It also has a higher amount of values around 4, not around 5.
-The reason behind this isn’t very clear, but it is interesting to note.

-Now, how does this compare with the actual shortest path?

 This graph is rather similar to the landmark approach shortest path, but with there being more elements in 5 than in 3.